Graphene Nanoribbon in Sharply Localized Magnetic Fields: Dirac Fermions in a -type magnetic field

 We need to reassert that the total solution space of the problem is the union of the two solution subspaces (\ref{GrindEQ5}) and (\ref{GrindEQ6}).
-These two solution subspaces are not identical and their union constitutes the whole space of solution of our problem.
+These two solution subspaces are{, in general,} not identical and their union constitutes the whole space of solution of our problem.
 To resolve the issue of which energy domain is selected by which kinetic balance relation (\ref{5p}) or (\ref{GrindEQ5pp}), we perform a unitary transformation on the fundamental Dirac equation (\ref{GrindEQ4}).
-Such a transformation does not affect the energy spectrum or the physics of the problem.
+Such a transformation does not affect {the physics} of the problem.
 We choose a rotation by ${\pi \mathord{\left/ {\vphantom {\pi 4}} \right. \kern-\nulldelimiterspace} 4} $ about the $y$-axis, $U=e^{i{\textstyle\frac{\pi }{4}} \sigma _{2} } $.
 Thus, the transformed Hamiltonian and wavefunction read

 then (\ref{GrindEQ4}) becomes

 leading to the following new kinetic balance relation